 There are times when it is advantageous to rent a house instead of making a purchase.
 The reasons vary based on several factors.
-In contrast, certain conditions point to ideal times to buy a home.
+In contrast, certain conditions point to best time to buy a home.
 It is crucial to understand the pros and cons of each scenario.
 Here is a brief, yet detailed review for consideration.

-The top two reasons to rent a house are job relocation and needing space for a growing family.
-There are very good pros for this decision as well as undesired cons.
+The top reasons people rent a house are financial, job relocation, needing space for a growing family, not ready to make the commitment of buying a home.
+There are a lot of pros for this decision to rent a home as well as undesired cons.

 Individuals relocated by employers will find this is an excellent short-term option.
-It has benefits of the company covering some if not all of the costs.
-They will also connect employees with real estate professionals that can assist them when the time is right to make a purchase.
+It has benefits of the company covering some if not all, of the expenses.
+Often employers will help their employees find a real estate agent that can assist them when the time is right to buy a home.

-Renters with growing families make this decision out of necessity.
-However, renting a home gives them an opportunity to experience the responsibilities that come with homeownership without making the commitment.
+Renters with growing families often make this decision out of necessity.
+However, renting a home gives them an opportunity to experience the responsibilities that come with homeownership without making the financial commitment.

-While the status of the housing market plays a paramount role in the decision to buy a home, first-time buyers, retirees, and rental property investors are the driving catalysts.
+While the status of the housing market plays a paramount role in the decision to buy a home, first time home buyers, retirees, and rental property investors are the driving catalysts.